arillo/gulp-plate/README.md

 ## Configuration

-All paths and plugin settings have been abstracted into a centralized file `./gulpfile.js/config.js`.
+All paths and plugin settings have been abstracted into a centralized file: `./gulpfile.js/config.js`.
 Adapt the paths and settings to the structure and needs of your project.

 ## SVG Sprite configuration